 It’s important to understand potential contract contingencies, so be sure to go over the contract with your real estate agent or attorney.

-Reasons you can lose earnest money
+When do you lose earnest money?

 There are times when homebuyers lose their earnest money after a broken deal.
 Two scenarios that may lead to the forfeiture of your good faith deposit are:

 - Waiving your contingencies.
 Financing and inspection contingencies protect your earnest money if your mortgage doesn't go through or the house is beyond repair.
 However, if you waive either contingency, you forfeit your good faith deposit if the house does not go to sale.